 Children affected by dyslexia find it difficult to identify root words, which makes it difficult for them to determine the order in which letters should follow each other in words.
-Children with dyslexia may have normal vision and intellectual ability, meaning the condition can often go unnoticed and undiagnosed well into adolescence and even adulthood.
+Children with dyslexia may have normal vision and intellectual ability, meaning that the condition can often go unnoticed and undiagnosed well into adolescence and even adulthood.

-The exact cause of dyslexia is based on intellectual, psychological, educational, medical, speech and language assessments and the condition is managed through educational programmes that teach strategies for word recognition.

-Dyslexia appears to be an inherited condition and children with a family history of learning reading disabilities are more likely to develop dyslexia than children without such a family history.
+The exact cause of dyslexia is not clear, although the condition is generally thought to run in families.
+To this end, dyslexia appears to be an inherited condition, and children with a family history of learning reading disabilities are more likely to develop dyslexia than children without such a family history.

-Researchers have identified six genes that may influence the risk for dyslexia.
-Four of those genes are thought to be involved in an early stage of the brain formation process called neuronal migration, which leads to the development of specialized brain areas.
+For example, six different genes have been identified as potentially increasing an individual's risk of dyslexia.
+Four of these genes are thought to be involved in an early stage of the brain formation process called neuronal migration, which leads to the development of specialized brain areas.

-In a minority of cases, dyslexia develops after birth, most commonly as a result of stroke, brain injury or some other form of brain trauma.
+In a minority of cases, dyslexia develops after birth, most commonly as a result of stroke, brain injury, or some other form of brain trauma.

 As infants, people have a natural ability to recognize words, which helps them to acquire language.
 However, these words are often recognized as one sound rather than broken down into component sounds.
-For example, the word “refrigerator” will become recognized as having a certain sound and does not require breaking down into the components “re,” “fri,” “ger,” etc. in order for the child to understand it.
+For example, the word “refrigerator” will become recognized as having a certain sound and does not need to be broken down into the components “re,” “fri,” “ger,” and "ator" in order for the child to understand it.
 This is not the case, however, when a child is learning to read or write.

 A teacher trained in teaching dyslexic children uses a range of strategies to help the child enhance their reading ability.
 The techniques usually involve helping the child to tap into their sense of touch, hearing and vision.
 For example, some children find that using their finger to trace the shape of a letter enables them to process data in a more effective way.

 A dyslexic child is helped to improve the following:

-- Recognition and understanding of phenomes.
+- Recognition and understanding of phenomes

 - Reading aloud